Rebel

 Comments:

-One night over dinner in London, Roger mentioned he was working on a solo album.
-Bryan jumped at the opportunity and offered to write a song.
-When Bryan got back to Vancouver we went straight to work on "Rebel".
+During a dinner in London one night, Roger mentioned he was working on a solo album.
+Bryan jumped at the opportunity and offered to write a song for the project.
+When Bryan arrived back to Canada, we got straight to work.

-In England, even today, many people are born and die in the same small town.
+My point being: in England, even today, there are people who are born and die in the same village, or leave and come back.

 Lyrics: He made his way back to the old town